-Abstract- In this paper we employ evolutionary algorithms for the selection of optimal pulse repetition frequency (PRF) sets to minimise range-Doppler blindness in a model of a medium PRF radar.
-Both eight and nine PRF shedules are considered and the algorithm ensures that all the solutions produced are fully decodable and have no blind velocities.
-We consider the detailed effects of side-lobe clutter and the many technical factors affecting the choice of radar PRF in a medium PRF mode of operation of a practical airborne fire control radar.
+Abstract-Previous work has demonstrated that evolutionary algorithms are an effective tool for the selection of optimal pulse repetition frequency (PRF) sets to minimise range-Doppler blindness in a highly simplified model of a medium PRF radar.
+In this paper we extend the work considerably by considering the detailed effects of side-lobe clutter and the many technical factors affecting the choice of radar PRF in a medium PRF mode of operation of a practical fire control radar.